jacomyma/mapping-controversies/_pages/tuto-2-9.md

 ### Relation to the course readings

 * The process of getting data through scraping, crawling and calling APIs is covered in **Chapter 6: Collecting and curating digital records** of *Venturini, T. & Munk, A.K.
 (2021).
 Controversy Mapping: A Field Guide.*
+* The principles and concepts of Visual Network Analysis (VNA) are covered in **Chapter 2: What is visual network analysis** in *Jacomy, M. (2021).
+Situating Visual Network Analysis*
+* And in **Chapter 7: Visual network analysis** in *Venturini, T. & Munk, A.K.
+(2021).
+Controversy Mapping: A Field Guide*

+### Tools for getting similar data (networks in GEXF or GDF format) from other sources:

+* Networks of users, hashtags, or emojis from Twitter with the [Twitter Streaming Importer plugin for Gephi](https://github.com/seinecle/gephi-tutorials/blob/master/src/main/asciidoc/en/plugins/twitter-streaming-importer-en.adoc).
+Takes a list of words/#tags or a list of users as input.
+* Networks of YouTube channels or YouTube videos connected by their relatedness (as meassured by the algorithmic recommendations) with the [YouTube Data Tools](https://tools.digitalmethods.net/netvizz/youtube/).
+Takes a list of video or channel ID's as input.